abdullohumar/slicing-loginpage-1/README.md

-Teaching about slicing for IDN egypt student in first time
+UI slicing practice for IDN Mesir students - From design to clean HTML & CSS code